brian-lau/MatlabQuery/README.md

 add the `@linq` directory to your Matlab path.

-Install Steve Eddins's [xUnit test framework](http://www.mathworks.com/matlabcentral/fileexchange/22846-matlab-xunit-test-framework) to run the unit tests.
+Install Steve Eddins's [xUnit test framework](http://www.mathworks.com/matlabcentral/fileexchange/22846-matlab-xunit-test-framework) if you want to run the unit tests.

 # Examples
 ```